Where to Stay in London

 The area is also quite idyllic along the Camden Lock canal (Regent’s Canal), inviting for a stroll!
 Try a boat trip or a water bus to Little Venice, or plan a picnic here at the Camden Locks in the scenic surroundings.

-Maybe you want to stay a little outside central London – in one of the areas where you will find a local neighbourhood atmosphere and some of the best alternative markets in London?
-Then, Holiday Inn London Camden Lock may be a good option for your stay in Camden Town.
+Maybe you would prefer to stay just outside central London, in a neighbourhood with a local vibe and some of the city’s best alternative markets?
+If so, the Holiday Inn London Camden Lock is a great choice for your stay in Camden Town.

 Where to Stay in London – Best Places, Areas & Neighbourhoods